KiraDiShira/ToyRobotSimulator/README.md

 ToyRobotSimulator.ConsoleApp\bin\Release\netcoreapp3.0
 ```

+The solution has a `ToyRobotSimulator.Fixtures` project which includes 62 unit tests.

 ## Assumptions

 I have implemented an `ErrorReporter` class whose responsability is to send all app exceptions to an `Exception monitoring` tool (like `Sentry`, `Fabric`, or `Rollbar`).